-2. Compensation of Directors.
+2. Compensation of Directors

-The directors do not receive any form of compensation from inception up to the present other than a PHP 20,000 per diem for meetings attended.
-Only the members of the Board who are "external directors", i.e., those who are not officers and/or employees of SLOCPI, receive remuneration for their attendance in regular or special meetings of the Board at the rate of PHP 20,000 to each director for every meeting attended.
+The directors do not receive any form of compensation from inception up to the present other than a PHP 20,000.00 per diem for meetings attended.
+Only the members of the Board who are "external directors", i.e., those who are not officers and/or employees of SLOCPI, receive remuneration for their attendance in regular or special meetings of the Board at the rate of PHP 20,000.00 to each director for every meeting attended.
 Their contributed efforts to the Fund are on a voluntary basis only.
 Also, the directors or executive officers of the Fund will not participate in any bonus, profit sharing or other compensation plan, pension or retirement plan, contract or arrangement.

-However, starting on January 01, 2010, each external director, as defined above, shall also receive a retainer's fee not to exceed PHP 15,000 per quarter.
-Please note that payment of such retainer's fee shall be shared by the Fund with the other Sun Life Prosperity Funds which the external director also serves, provided that each external director shall receive only a maximum of PHP 15,000 per quarter from all the Sun Life Prosperity Funds which he serves as director.
+However, starting January 1, 2010, each external director, as defined above, also receives a retainer's fee not to exceed PHP 15,000.00 per quarter.
+Payment of such retainer's fee is shared by the Fund with the other Sun Life Prosperity Funds which the external director also serves, provided that each external director receives a maximum of PHP 15,000.00 per quarter from all the Sun Life Prosperity Funds.

-Total per diem received by the Fund's directors for the year 2022 and 2021 are PHP 254,856 and PHP 375,490, respectively.
+Total per diem received by the Fund's directors, including retainer's fee, is PHP 255,379 and PHP 395,455 for 2022 and 2021, respectively.

-The Board had four (4) regular quarterly meetings for 2022, including the organizational board meeting after the annual shareholders' meeting.
-For the four (4) meetings and with three (3) members of the Board who are external directors entitled to receive a per diem, the Fund forecasts a total directors'

-per diem of PHP 240,000 for the year 2023.
-The external directors are also forecasted to receive a total of PHP 14,740 retainer's fee for 2023.
+The Board has four (4) regular quarterly meetings for 2022, including the organizational board meeting after the annual shareholders' meeting.
+For the four (4) meetings and with three (3) members of the Board who are external directors entitled to receive per diem, the Fund forecasts a total directors' per diem of PHP 240,000 for 2023.
+The external directors are also forecasted to receive a total of PHP 15,740 as retainer's fees for 2023.